Icenium/bond-content/grocery-list/lesson-1.md

 ### Step 2.
 Read from an endpoint

 The true power of Backend Services is how easy it makes complex data interactions.
 In this step you'll learn how to read data from the content type you just configured.
-A boilerplate AppBuilder project has already been setup for you, so you're next task is to add data to it.
+A boilerplate AppBuilder project has already been setup for you, so your next task is to add data to it.
 You'll start by opening up the AppBuilder project.

 <hr data-action="start" />